Gateshead International Stadium: History and development

 A third programme of expansion was initially mooted in 2008.
 The aim of this programme was to expand the stadium into an all-embracing "sports village", replete with an ice rink, indoor golf course, restaurants and shops.
 Gateshead Council invited tenders in August 2008 from commercial organisations interested in undertaking the development.
 A formal draft development brief was compiled and published in November 2009.
 A report to Council in December 2009 noted that there had been "a reasonable level of interest at the preliminary stage" from private investors, but that only one detailed proposal had been submitted, which had been declined by the Council on financial grounds.
 The report also noted concerns that the original centrepiece of the proposed village, the ice rink, may have been deterring investors and that a similar proposal to redevelop land at the Stadium of Light in Sunderland was detracting from what councillors had hoped to be a unique feature of the proposed village.
 The result was that a fresh proposal was raised to remove the ice rink from the brief in an attempt to "stimulate the market".
-A public consultation was undertaken and in May 2010 the council reported that 327 of the 375 responses received were in favour of the amended proposal.
-As a result, notice was given to developers that the council intended to market the site and ten responses were received.
+A public consultation was undertaken, and in May 2010, the council reported that 327 of the 375 responses received were in favour of the amended proposal.
+As a result, notice was given to developers that the council intended to market the site, and ten responses were received.

+In 2024, Greenwich Leisure Limited was appointed by Gateshead Council to run the stadium as well as other facilities.